Policy talk. Ugh.

 By purchasing lessons, students are committing to and purchasing a time slot, not a set amount of lesson time.
 This means that if a student shows up late to their lesson, their lesson will still end at the regularly scheduled time regardless of the amount of time missed.
 If the student is on time and the teacher is running behind for any reason, the missed lesson time will be made up to the student at no extra cost.

-By enrolling in lessons, students commit themselves to active participation.
-This means that students will do their best to schedule practice times in throughout the week in order to learn and grow the musical abilities that the teacher outlines during the lesson times.
-Each student’s musical growth is directly related to the amount and quality of practice time they schedule for themselves throughout the week.
+By enrolling in lessons, students commit themselves to active participation and a willing attitude, both during lesson times as well as throughout the week in their practices.
+This means that students will do their best to answer questions, follow directions, and participate in each lesson in a well-mannered way.
+They will also schedule practice times in throughout the week in order to learn and grow the musical abilities that the teacher outlines during the lesson times.
+Failure to do any of the above may result in lesson termination by Sarah Walk.
+Each student’s musical growth is directly related to their willingness to participate and the amount and quality of practice time they schedule for themselves throughout the week.
 It is the student’s responsibility to pay attention to the best of their ability, and failure to do so resulting in lack of musical growth is not a result of the teacher.

 Sarah does not have any personal expectations for students, and by enrolling in lessons, the students have the right and the ability to set personal goals.
 Whether lessons are for casual or career reasons, Sarah will guide each student to reach the personal goals they have discussed and outlined during lessons.